 Convergent Cultures / Convergent Image examines communication through the visual arts from a global perspective.
 Bridging the arts of Europe, Latin America, and the Middle East, the three colloquium speakers will address the cross-cultural and cross-regional nature of visual heritage and consider how contemporary responses to visual culture and identity are centered in their historical roots.

-Gauvin Bailey, Professor and Bader Chair in Southern Baroque Art, Department of Art History and Art Conservation, Queen’s University, “Architecture and Urbanism in the French Atlantic World, 1604-1830: Ideology and Reality in the Other Latin America”
+Professor Gauvin Bailey, Bader Chair in Southern Baroque Art, Department of Art History and Art Conservation, Queen’s University, “Architecture and Urbanism in the French Atlantic World, 1604-1830: Ideology and Reality in the Other Latin America”

 Associate professor Nuha N. N. Khoury, Department of the History of Art and Architecture, UC Santa Barbara, “Gardens of Desire and Shooting Stars: Contextualizing Love in Isfahan”